MorenoLaQuatra/SDF-TLS/README.md

 # SDF-TLS
-Data collection and resulting timelines for the paper Summarize Dates First : a paradigm change in timeline summarization.
-Accepted as full paper for SIGIR 2021 (citation will be added soon).
+Data collection and resulting timelines for the paper

+Summarize Dates First: A Paradigm Shift in Timeline Summarization.

+Moreno La Quatra, Luca Cagliero, Elena Baralis, Alberto Messina, and Maurizio Montagnuolo.
+2021.
+Summarize Dates First: A Paradigm Shift in Timeline Summarization.
+In Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 21).
+Association for Computing Machinery, New York, NY, USA, 418–427.
+DOI:https://doi.org/10.1145/3404835.3462954

+Access through ACM website: https://doi.org/10.1145/3404835.3462954

 ## Code
 The complete code both for date summarization and selection will be updated after the paper acceptance/conference presentation.